-- An additional reading coordinator and mathematics coordinator to improve reading and math instruction across the school division; - Five (5) new gifted resource teachers to begin addressing the need to increase services in the area of gifted education instruction and to better ensure schools have the appropriate resources to meet the academic and social-emotional needs of our gifted learners; - Two (2) additional instructional technology specialists for the Lake Taylor School to undergird the school's new technology focus (if approved by the School Board);

-- One (1) additional special education teacher specialist to better ensure that the school division is able to address an increase in the number of students with emotional disabilities, as these students do require intensive services; - A contract adjustment for one (1) existing teacher specialist position (from 11 to 12 months) to improve special education planning, compliance, training, and preschool assessment; - Three (3) new positions for the assessment of pre-school students.
+- One (1) additional reading coordinator and one (1) additional mathematics coordinator to improve reading and math instruction across the school division; - Five (5) new gifted resource teachers to begin addressing the need to increase services in the area of gifted education instruction and to better ensure schools have the appropriate resources to meet the academic and social-emotional needs of gifted learners; - Two (2) additional instructional technology specialists for the Lake Taylor School to undergird the school's new technology focus, a plan approved by the School Board at its March 17 meeting; - One additional special education teacher specialist to better position the school division to address an increase in the number of students with emotional disabilities, as these students do require intensive services; - A contract adjustment for one existing teacher specialist position (from 11 to 12 months) to improve special education planning, compliance, training and preschool assessment; - Three (3) new positions for the assessment of pre-school students.
 A team approach will be employed for assessments of pending pre-school enrollees.
-This approach will involve the hiring of one (1) speech pathologist, one (1) psychologist, and one (1) social worker.
-The team will be charged with expediently conducting screenings and evaluations as well as facilitating eligibility and IEP meetings; - One (1) additional English Learner (EL) specialist to better address the needs of students seeking to master the complexities of the English language; - One (1) additional behavior specialist to strengthen support for schools with significant behavior and discipline challenges amongst their student populations; - One (1) additional school social worker to ensure a more comprehensive support for the social, emotional, and behavioral issues of students, particularly those most adversely affected by the pandemic; - Nine (9) new attendance technicians and contract extensions for two (2) existing attendance technicians so the school division can more assertively identify students who have been absent or inconsistent in their attendance; - Two (2) new foreign language teachers to provide instruction in Chinese to address the considerable increased interest of students in recent years; - Eleven (11) health and physical education assistants to support the wellness of students and the extension of recess for pre-kindergarten through second grade students; - The addition of one (1) communications administrator to ensure the successful expansion of community engagement efforts at the division and school levels; - The addition of one (1) equity administrator to address systemic diversity, inclusion, and equity issues; - Implementation of an extended school day and tutoring program and expansion of the Summer Basic Skills and Innovation programs to address inevitable student learning losses resulting from the pandemic; - Additional reading and math support at the middle school level to enhance literacy and numeracy amongst students; - Additional early reading support to address a decline in PALS scores; - Additional software to support blended instruction and provide for more instructional differentiation: - Support for the development of three Grow-Our-Own programs for (1) reading specialists, (2) mathematics specialists, and (3) assistant principals and principals; - Increased professional development for teachers that addresses student literacy;

-- Enhanced professional development to encourage more consistent, division-wide execution of social-emotional supports for students in all of our schools; and - Additional professional development for teachers in the area of trauma-informed care; continuation of a psychologist intern program; and increased monetary allocations for art and music at the secondary level.
+This approach will involve the hiring of one (1) speech pathologist, one (1) psychologist and one (1) social worker.
+The team will be charged with expediently conducting screenings and evaluations as well as facilitating eligibility and IEP meetings; - One (1) additional English language learner specialist to better address the needs of students seeking to master the complexities of the English language; - Five (5) additional behavior specialists to strengthen support for schools with significant behavioral and discipline challenges; - One (1) additional school social worker to ensure more comprehensive support for the social, emotional and behavioral issues of students, particularly those most adversely affected by the pandemic;

+- Nine (9) new attendance technicians and contract extensions for two (2) existing attendance technicians so the school division can more assertively identify students who have been absent or inconsistent in their attendance; - Two (2) new foreign language teachers to provide instruction in Chinese to address the considerable increased interest of students in recent years; - Eleven (11) health and physical education assistants to support the wellness of students and the extension of recess for prekindergarten through second grade students; - The addition of one (1) communications administrator to ensure the successful expansion of community engagement efforts at the division and school levels; - The addition of one (1) equity administrator to address systemic diversity, inclusion and equity issues; - Implementation of an extended school day and tutoring program and expansion of the Summer Basic Skills program to address inevitable student learning losses resulting from the pandemic; - Additional reading and mathematics support at the middle school level to enhance literacy and numeracy amongst students; - Additional early reading support to address a decline in PALS scores; - Additional software to support blended instruction and provide for more instructional differentiation; - Support for the continuation of three Grow-Our-Own programs for (1) reading specialists, (2) mathematics specialists, and (3) assistant principals and principals; - Increased professional development for teachers that addresses student literacy; - Enhanced professional development to encourage more consistent, division-wide execution of socialemotional supports for students in all of our schools; and - Additional professional development for teachers in trauma-informed care; continuation of a psychologist intern program; and increased monetary allocations for art and music at the secondary level.